-Timna Park is located at about 25 km from Eilat.
+Exploring Timna Park is one of the things to do in Eilat.
+This is located at about 25 km from Eilat.
 It is a fantastic archeological site, home of the world’s earliest copper mine and of some intricate geological formations, such as the Natural Arch, the Mushroom, and Solomon’s Pillar.

 You can hike and even bike in Timna Park – the Israeli Trail actually goes through it – but keep in mind there is very little shade so it can get terribly hot.
 If this is what you want to do, make sure to carry plenty of water, food and wear a hat and sunblock.

 These are some of the best guided tours of Timna:

 Did you know that hiking is one of the coolest things to do in Eilat?